 Plan and make a two-track recording.
 Must have at least two instruments, or guitar and voice, or drumset, or solo piano.
 You can play it yourself, or ask others (better!) to play while you record.
 Edit on the lab computer and make a 3- to 4-minute version to play in class (although the original piece may be longer).

 Project is due October 4.

 Read while looking at a Pro Tools Session in the lab:

-We will meet in Fisher.
+On Thursday: we will meet in DISTLER.
 Please be on time.

 Read: White chapters 1-4